Slevinski/slevinski.github.io/series/formal-signwriting/entries/styling-signs/technical-notes.md

 That produces a cleaner and more teachable technical architecture.

-## VI.
-Why this position is worth stating clearly
+## Why this position is worth stating clearly

 Readers should not have to infer the architectural status of the style string.